 8 tips to improve your child’s dental care

-Establishing good dental habits is incredibly important for your child’s health not only to prevent tooth decay now, but in the future.
-This set of helpful tips will help to make sure you are getting the most benefit from the time you devote to your children’s dental health.
+Establishing good dental habits is incredibly important for your child’s health to prevent tooth decay now and in the future.
+This set of helpful tips will make sure you’re getting the most benefit from the time you devote to your children’s dental health.

 Baby teeth serve many important roles in your child’s development.
-First, they serve as place- and space-holders for the permanent teeth.
+They serve as place- and space-holders for the permanent teeth.
 If your child loses a baby tooth too early, it may cause crowding when the permanent teeth come in.
-Second, if there’s dental decay left in the baby teeth, not only could it cause pain and swelling for your child, but it could affect the adult tooth developing underneath, plus, the infection could spread to other parts of the body.
+Additionally, if there’s dental decay left in the baby teeth, not only could it cause pain and swelling for your child, but it could affect the adult tooth developing underneath.
+Even worse, the infection could spread to other parts of the body.

 This set of helpful tips will help to make sure you are getting the most benefit from the time you devote to your children’s dental health

 2. Don’t let your kids brush their teeth unsupervised.

 It may seem harmless to let your kids brush their teeth on their own while you finish up one final email email or clean up that last dish before you sit down to read stories and put them to bed.
 However, you should supervise your child’s brushing until at least age 7.
 They will not likely get to all the hard-to-reach places, so should follow up with a final, thorough brushing.

 3. Make sure you budget enough time for brushing.